EuroProofNet/europroofnet.github.io/_pages/WG3/Lausanne24/admin.md

 - [ ] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).

-- [ ] The chair asks the organizer details about the LOS.
+- [X] The chair asks the organizer details about the LOS.
 By the way, the chair asks the organizer to carefully read the rules concerning LOS in the COST annotated rules (see https://www.cost.eu/Annotated_Rules_for_COST_Actions_C page 92).
 Note in particular that VAT is not reimbursed.

 - [ ] The organizer sends to the chair and the Grant Holder the details of the LOS.

 - [ ] The Grant Holder checks the eligibility of the LOS and sends the result to the organizer and the chair.

-- [ ] The chair and the organizer fix the deadline for reimbursement applications at least 1 month before the meeting, and the date of an online core group meeting within 1 week after the deadline, to decide which participants will be reimbursed, if this cannot be decided by email.
+- [X] The chair and the organizer fix the deadline for reimbursement applications at least 1 month before the meeting, and the date of an online core group meeting within 1 week after the deadline, to decide which participants will be reimbursed, if this cannot be decided by email.

-    * deadline: 22 December 2023
+    * deadline: 12 May 2024

-- [ ] The organizer adds a web page for the meeting on https://europroofnet.github.io/, possibly with the help of the science communication coordinators, with the following information: date, times, place, program, possible hotels, indication on how to get there, participation application procedure, reimbursement application procedure, link to [reimbursement rules](../reimbursement-rules), daily allowance, deadlines.
+- [X] The organizer adds a web page for the meeting on https://europroofnet.github.io/, possibly with the help of the science communication coordinators, with the following information: date, times, place, program, possible hotels, indication on how to get there, participation application procedure, reimbursement application procedure, link to [reimbursement rules](../reimbursement-rules), daily allowance, deadlines.

 - [ ] The chair sends the call for participation and reimbursement applications to all action members, at least 1 month before the deadline.